basilwong/monte-carlo-2D-ising/README.md

 ![alt text](https://raw.githubusercontent.com/basilwong/monte-carlo-2D-ising/master/figures/real-time-ising.PNG)

+## tempChange and T_C_investigation

+These scripts graph the energy, magnetization, heat capacity, and magnteic susceptibility as temperature changes.
+The difference between them is that T_C_investigation.m focuses more on the range around the critical temperature.

-## th
+## Thermalization

-For the coupling J = 1 and temperature T = 3 plot the total energy of generated configurations as function of time, and determine the approximate time when thermalization occurs.
-For this function to work it is required that the ising2D function returns lists of the energies and the magnetization instead of just the averages at the end.
+The thermalization time is how long it takes for the algorithm to reach an equilibrium.

+thermalization_relationship plots the thermalization time of the simulated ising models as the value of N is increased.
+This script is dependant on the thermalization.m script.